Voluntary/self-organised, August 2021 – present.

 Psych and Neuro 101, 2016-present

 I created an online learning resource designed to encourage both students and members of the general public to engage with psychology and neuroscience.
 In the first year of the project, I managed a team of writers and wrote material for the website myself.
 I also designed the appearance of the website, maintained the website and ran various social media pages associated with the website.
 The website is still active today.
-It has gained many positive reviews from students and members of the general public alike.
+It has gained many positive reviews from students and members of the general public alike, with 400 likes on Facebook.
 I accept written submissions from scientists and students in psychology and neuroscience.
 Through this, I hope to encourage others within the academic community to get involved with science communication.

 Session Leader, Vice President, Treasurer, and Publicity Officer